 The history will be explained clearly through the artifacts in the museum.
 The inscriptions of Balinese kings are kept well in this museum.
 From the inscriptions, visitors would get a better understanding of the story behind the old kingdom era.
 In addition, some artworks and housewares remain in well kept here too.

 As with the artifacts, art collections become the reason why people attract to come.
 The artwork collection is from the beginning of the civilization of Balinese culture.
 Most of the art-related stuff collection is displayed in the Tabanan pavilion.

-Here, guests could see the beauty and character of the Balinese art culture in Tabanan hall.
-The pavilion exhibit Balinese dance costume, mask, statues, and also shadow puppets.
+Here, guests could see the beauty and character of the Balinese art culture in Tabanan Hall.
+The pavilion exhibits Balinese dance costume, mask, statues, and also shadow puppets.
 Stepping into the Karangasem pavilion, visitors will get to see old paintings and art collections.

 However, there is an additional cost for a photoshoot event.
-The operational hours for a photoshoot in Bali Provincial State Museum are the same.
-The photoshoot is allowed every day except for a national public holiday.
+The operational hours for a photo shoot at Bali Provincial State Museum are the same.
+The photo shoot is allowed every day except for a national public holiday.

 |Prewedding Photoshoot Fee|